 Hand press the seal evenly into the bore.
 A rubber mallet or other soft-faced tool, if recommended by the manufacturer, may be used to gently tap the seal into place.
 Apply an even driving force to avoid cocking the seal or damaging the flange surface.
 Be sure that the seal is evenly seated and bottomed in the bore.

-Spindle-Mounted Wheel Seal: Tool Installation
+Spindle Mounted Wheel Seal Tool Installation:

+Review the seal manufactures specification on adding a non-hardening sealant to the spindle before installing the seal on the spindle.
+Some wheel seal manufactures recommend a light coating of #2 sealant to seal up minor imperfections on the spindle journal.

-Place the seal on the spindle so that it has begun to seat on the seal journal with the "oil side" marking facing the spindle end.
+Place the seal on the spindle so that it has begun to seat on the seal journal with the "oil side" marking out.

-Select the correct installation tool supplied by the seal manufacturer.
+Select the correct installation tool supplied by the manufacturer.
 Do not install seals without the correct tools and/or adapters (where applicable).

-Place the correct driving tool in place and drive the seal until the tool bottoms out.
+Place the correct driving tool in place and drive the seal until the tool bottoms out with a 3–5-pound hammer.
 Rotate the tool and repeat to ensure proper seal lo cation.